ReadingAndThinking.com

 Summary & Review:

 This is a quiet, calm, and wise book.
 His analysis of life, criticism of customs, amazing language, flashing words, and unique insights, and intriguing.
-Many of the pages are image descriptions, beautiful and exquisite, like the purity and transparency of lake water, and the dense green of mountains and forests; there are also some pages that are thorough, incisive, and inspiring.
+Many of the pages are image descriptions, beautiful and exquisite, like the purity and transparency of lake water, and the dense green of mountains and forests; some pages are thorough, incisive, and inspiring.

 After reading a book, complete a grand spiritual baptism.
 It's been a long time since I read such a favorite book.
 Thoreau not only helped me complete a natural journey without leaving home but also washed my filthy soul with his detached outlook on life.
 Reading his books is happy, happy, contented, and thirsty.
 Walden will fill my excerpts like many classics.